phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

 The most commonly used way to obtain the arguments (parameters) passed to an internal function is the ``zend_parse_parameters()`` API.
 This function handles everything from type checks, over optional arguments and zval separation to variadic arguments.
-There are a number of other functions for getting function arguments, which we'll take a look at lateron, but this is the method that nearly all internal functions utilize.
+There are a number of other functions for getting function arguments, but this is the method that nearly all internal functions utilize.

 Here's a usage sample for the ``strcmp`` function::